 Recent technical developments are changing the way spectators view available content.
 Connected TV, for example, offers an active viewer multiple choices in terms of location, time, interactivity, simultaneity or billing.
 How then can the content be identified and recognised?
 Will creating branding and innovation become the factors of success rather than the content itself?
 How can traditional publishers get themselves onto the homescreens?
-Dominique Richard will present the findings of his study and the recommendations for the “perspectives of the audiovisual sector for 2015”.More info
+Dominique Richard will present the findings of his study and the recommendations for the “perspectives of the audiovisual sector for 2015”.Plus d'infos

 What is the economic model for cross-media production?
 How can you create added value with cross-media?

 Although these issues are a continuing work in progress, it is nonetheless essential to carve out a place in this emerging market.
 This session will be initiating a few answers from the different support and assistance policies adopted by French, Canadian and Walloon companies.

 What is the best way to treat international cross-media co-production legal issues in Europe or Canada?
 How can you resolve situations concerning intellectual property and sharing receipts when creative platforms and broadcasting are allied but governed by different legal systems?

 Legal advisers Yves Bismuth and Rémy Khouzam will be exploring these questions using examples of real cases.

 Video game production reached its peak in 20 years and is competing with TV and the movies.
 What role do game scripters play and what’s their positioning?
 What’s special about interactive writing?
 Where do players fit into the picture?
 These themes, and many more, will be broached in this conference.

 What sort of new language should be used in a non linea narration where the viewer is an actor?
 This is the ambition of Bla Bla, created by Vincent Morisset.
 In this project, he is exploring the basics of human communication.Plus d'infos